Belle Époque: Art and literature

 In 1890, Vincent van Gogh died.
-It was during the 1890s that his paintings achieved the admiration denied them during his life; first among other artists, then gradually among the public.
+It was during the 1890s that his paintings achieved the admiration which was denied them during his life; first among other artists, then gradually among the public.
 Reactions against the ideals of the Impressionists characterised visual arts in Paris during the Belle Époque.
 Among the post-Impressionist movements in Paris were the Nabis, the Salon de la Rose + Croix, the Symbolist movement (also in poetry, music, and visual art), Fauvism, and early Modernism.
 Between 1900 and 1914, Expressionism took hold of many artists in Paris and Vienna.
 Early works of Cubism and Abstraction were exhibited.
 Foreign influences were being strongly felt in Paris as well.
 The official art school in Paris, the École des Beaux-Arts, held an exhibition of Japanese printmaking that changed approaches to graphic design, particular posters and book illustration (Aubrey Beardsley was influenced by a similar exhibit when he visited Paris during the 1890s).
 Exhibits of African tribal art also captured the imagination of Parisian artists at the turn of the 20th century.

 Art Nouveau is the most popularly recognised art movement to emerge from the period.
 This largely decorative style (Jugendstil in central Europe), characterised by its curvilinear forms, and nature-inspired motifs became prominent from the mid-1890s and dominated progressive design throughout much of Europe.
 Its use in public art in Paris, such as Hector Guimard's Paris Métro stations, has made it synonymous with the city.

 Prominent artists in Paris during the Belle Époque included post-Impressionists such as Odilon Redon, Gustave Moreau, Maurice Denis, Pierre Bonnard, Édouard Vuillard, Paul Gauguin, Henri Matisse, Émile Bernard, Henri Rousseau, Henri de Toulouse-Lautrec (whose reputation improved substantially after his death), Giuseppe Amisani, and a young Pablo Picasso.
 More modern forms in sculpture also began to dominate as in the works of Paris-native Auguste Rodin.